Warrnambool railway line: History

 The branch lines began to be closed from the late 1940s, the Wensleydale line being the first in 1948, followed by the Forrest line in 1957, the Irrewarra line in 1953, the Alvie line in 1954, the Beech Forest line in 1962 (the section from Weeaproniah to Crowes having been closed in 1954), and the Timboon line in 1988.

 In 1993 West Coast Railway won the government tender to operate passenger services to Warrnambool using former Victorian Railways locomotives and rolling stock, including a regular steam hauled service.
 West Coast Railway ceased operations in 2004 handing the services back to government control by V/Line.

 New Marshall and Waurn Ponds stations opened along the line in April 2005 and October 2014 respectively.

 In July 2012, the Minister for Public Transport announced that a new crossing loop would be constructed on the line at Warncoort, between Birregurra and Colac.
 Tenders were called for in August.
 The loop opened in April 2014.

 In 2017, the Victorian State Government announced upgrades to allow VLocity railcars to travel to Warrnambool.
 The Warrnambool line upgrades, as part of Regional Rail Revival, include new signalling, level crossing upgrades and a second track between Boorcan and Weerite, either side of Camperdown.
 Other upgrades of the line (Geelong line upgrade) as part of the Regional Rail Revival include the duplication of track between South Geelong and Waurn Ponds and an upgrade of Waurn Ponds station.

+19th century

+The Port Fairy line was originally built by the Geelong and Melbourne Railway Company and opened on 25 June 1857, with the line being sold to the Victorian Railways in 1860.
+The line was designed by English engineer Edward Snell, and built as a single track.
+The line was later extended south-west, to Winchelsea in 1876, Colac in 1877, Camperdown in 1883, Terang in 1877, and finally Warrnambool, Dennington, and Port Fairy in 1890.
+The line is now closed beyond Warrnambool, with the last train leaving Port Fairy in September 1977.